marcdegennes/Artificial_Morphogen_Gradients/README.md

 Science-Part2_two-receptors.ipynb

 In this notebook we define the dynamics of the two-receptor artificial gradient model studied the the 2nd part of the paper.
+We simulate the steady state gradients for the three experimental conditions of interest (SR, SR+SR, SR+NR) and study the role of NR diffusion and handover by exploring the parameter space around the estimates provided in Supplementary Tables 2-3.

 References